Pauxygnunes/Prosodic-Rhythm-Analysis-Toolbox/README.md

 # Prosodic-Rhythm-Analysis-Toolbox
-The Prosodic Rhythm Analysis Toolbox is a set of data, scripts, and functions, devised to operate and visualize the relations between prosodic rhythm profiles, following the theories of Leonard Meyer and Fred Lerdahl.
+The Prosodic Rhythm Analysis Toolbox is a set of data, scripts, and functions devised to operate and visualize the relations between prosodic rhythm profiles inside the rhythmesh, a network made up from the set of all profiles.
+This research follows from the works of Leonard Meyer (1957), Cooper and Meyer (1968), and Fred Lerdahl (1983).
 It is linked to a research in progress developed at Federal University of Rio de Janeiro.